AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-ditamap.md

         - **Missing Elements**: Lists the number of missing images or broken cross-references, if any.

-        - **Open in Editor \(D\)**: Clicking this icon opens the topic in the Web Editor.
+        - **Open in Editor \(D\)**: Selecting this icon opens the topic in the Web Editor.

     Items highlighted under **E** are described below:

     - **Multimedia**: Path of images used in the topic is shown along with its UUID.
-If you click on the image path, the corresponding image is opened in a pop-up window.
+If you select the image path, the corresponding image is opened in a pop-up window.
 Broken image links are listed in red color.

     - **Content References**: Path of the content referred in the topic is shown along with its UUID.
-If you click on the title of the referred content, the corresponding topic is opened in Preview mode.
+If you select the title of the referred content, the corresponding topic is opened in Preview mode.

     - **Cross Reference**: Path of the cross-referenced content is shown along with its UUID.
-If you click on the title of the referred content, the corresponding topic is opened in Preview mode.
+If you select the title of the referred content, the corresponding topic is opened in Preview mode.
 Broken cross-references are listed in red color.

     - **Review**: Shows the status of the review task of the topic.
 You can see the status \(open or close\), due date, and assignee for the topic under review.
-If you click the topic link, it opens the topic in review mode.
+If you select the topic link, it opens the topic in review mode.

     - **Used In**: Shows a list of other topics or maps where the topic is used.
 The UUID of all such topics and maps is also listed.